ossdhaval/mysite/source/while-coding/github-notes.md

       ```
       it says `signature made` but no public key available.
 This is will be the case with commits signed by other members of your team.
 Because you don't have their public key stored with you.
 To do so, run `curl https://github.com/ossdhaval.gpg | gpg -import` to download key for user `ossdhaval`.
+  - On windows machine, gpg agent may not start.
+To start it manually, run this command from powershell: `& "C:\Program Files (x86)\GnuPG\bin\gpg-connect-agent.exe" /bye`

 Above steps were derived from links given [here](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification)